 Methods

 The study uses a grounded text mining approach to extract and thematically classify text into themes, utilising a multi-layered approach that filters web-scraped data from pages of interest, which cover the study's area of interest.
-This study's focus is to extract program information, research centers, teaching portfolios (faculty disciplines), program distributions and faculty disciplines, and top MBA specializations from the top 10 universities in each continent.
-The motivation for this particular approach is to benchmark the performance of these institutions and create a measurable engine that can help classify the quality of business schools by juxtaposing them with these key areas.
+This study's focus is to extract program information, research centers, program distributions and faculty disciplines, and top MBA specializations from the top 10 universities in each continent.
+The motivation for this particular approach is to benchmark the performance of these institutions and create a measurable engine that can help classify the quality of business schools through juxtaposition.

-Landscape the current business school scope, from a global lens – initial literature review

-Develop a framework/matrix of key considerations to look at regarding business school operations
+Limitations of this approach:

+The study uses a regex filtering approach, which entails keyword filtering, an aspect complemented by its natural language processing, which helps to classify the data into thematic areas.
+The limitation is that this can lead to filtered data based on an array of predefined aspects such as module name and qualification type.
+The limitation is that the the filtering is based on this selected criterion, and if there areas which exist outside of the dictionary, then the filtering may fail to capture potential areas of interest.

+The ideal approach would be to integrate large language models due to their capacity to interpret context from large textual data.

+Furthermore, the study is confined by the protections that are present on many websites, which may make the websites difficult to scrape.
+Due to this the pool of businesss schools queried may vary due to the

-Develop and deploy an AI based web scaping tool and NLP engine to classify data and build a big data database.
+web scaping tool and NLP engine to classify data and build a big data database.

 Comparative analysis versus South Africa, descriptive analysis

 Statistical analysis, clustering, new trends, skills, research, accreditation, courses analysis and new trends

+Results:

+Figure 1.

+The distribution of

+Figure 3

 Figure 4

-Conclusion
+Discussion

+From the business schools

 In the future